A student must complete 60 semester hours of upper-division coursework to earn a Bachelors of Arts in Accountancy.

 Accountancy Core Courses: 21 hours required.

 Students are encouraged to take a combination of accountancy core courses, college core, electives, and UIS requirements each semester.
 ACC 321 Intermediate Accounting I is the first accountancy course that junior-level undergraduate students should take, and the department recommends that this course be taken concurrently with ACC 335 Accounting Information Systems.
-ACC 433 Managerial Accounting has been designed to be a culmination course of the undergraduate degree and should be taken during a student’s last semester.

 College Core (21 Hours)